HussainAther/awesome-ethics/README.md

 Questions of theoretical content, what makes something right, wrong, good, bad, obligatory, or supererogatory typically fall under normative ethics.

 Questions of conduct related to specific issues in the real world to do with business, professional, social, environmental, bioethics, and personhood typically fall under applied ethics.
 These can be things like abortion, euthanasia, treatment of non-human animals, marketing, and charity.

+Ethics has been divided traditionally into three areas concerning how we ought to conduct ourselves.

 ## Meta-ethics (Metaethics)